horizonltd/Alhassan_Abdulmutallib_Test/README.md

 The Project was handled usin python programming language

-1. First Question was solved using simple functions (Method), using intercepter algoriths.
+1. First Question was solved using simple functions (Method), using intercepter algorithms.
 2. While Question two was handled using if else statement.
 3. Question Three was mainly a library which uses LRU Cache for a recursive execution of the script
     a.
 The solution simulated  normal network environment, whereby a lot of nods are connected to a network server